I Believe (Frankie Laine song): Frankie Laine recording

 Frankie Laine's original version was recorded for Columbia Records on 8 January 1953 at Radio Recorders in Hollywood.
 It featured Paul Weston and his Orchestra accompanying Laine.

-Laine's recording spent eighteen non-consecutive weeks at the top of the UK Singles Chart.
-As of 2024, this record remains unbeaten.
+In the United Kingdom, Laine's recording spent 18 non-consecutive weeks at the top of the UK Singles Chart.
+This remained the longest stint of any song at number one on the UK Singles Chart for 73 years until July 2026 when the record was broken by Sam Fender and Olivia Dean's "Rein Me In".
 "I Believe" was the best-selling single of 1953 in the UK, spending 36 weeks on the chart.
 It entered the listings on 3 April 1953, and first reached No. 1 in its fourth week on chart, spending nine weeks at the top.
 On 26 June, it was replaced at No. 1 for a week by "I'm Walking Behind You" by Eddie Fisher featuring Sally Sweetland, but returned to the top spot on 3 July for another six weeks.
 On 14 August, it was again replaced at the top for a week, this time by Mantovani's "Song From the Moulin Rouge".
 On 21 August, "I Believe" returned to No. 1 for its final run at the top, for three weeks, bringing its total time at No. 1 to eighteen weeks.
 Laine also had the most successful version in the US, where his recording reached No. 2, staying there for three weeks.

 Laine would later re-record the song for other labels on a number of occasions.
 The first of these was on December 18, 1964 in Hollywood, with orchestra arranged and conducted by Ralph Carmichael.
 The recording was released on the Capitol album I Believe the following year.
 A recording made by Laine on February 25, 1970 for Amos Records in Hollywood, with orchestra arranged by Jimmie Haskell, was issued on the album Frankie Laine's Greatest Hits that year.
 In June 1977, with Pete Moore's Orchestra and Ray Barr on piano, Laine recorded "I Believe" for a fourth label.
 This version was included on the Polydor album 20 Memories in Gold, an album largely consisting of re-recordings of his earlier hits, which was released in September that year.
 In May 1980, Laine recorded "I Believe" at a session of his hit re-recordings used by K-Tel.
 The recordings were backed by an orchestra conducted by Don Jackson with The Worlettes, and released on the 1982 album The Music Of Frankie Laine.
 "I Believe" was also recorded as part of a different collection of Laine hit remakes in January 1982, again with the Don Jackson Orchestra.
 This album, The World Of Frankie Laine, was released by Ronco the same year.
 In all, Laine recorded "I Believe" for six different record companies over a period spanning from 1953 to 1982.